mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 ## New capabilities

 * **Create and Manage Cronjobs**
-  This new section of Design area enables you to create, manage and delete CronJob, a scheduled Job that will be executed periodically on a given schedule, from DevOps Console.
+  This new section of Design area enables you to **create, manage and delete CronJob**, a scheduled Job that will be executed periodically on a given schedule, from DevOps Console.

   [Here](https://docs.mia-platform.eu/development_suite/api-console/api-design/jobs-cronjob/) you can find more details about this new capability.